• Skip to primary navigation

 Butter being worked into the flour mixture.

-Work the butter into the flour with a pastry cutter or two forks.
+Work the butter into the flour mixture with a pastry cutter or two forks.

 Blueberries being folded into biscuit dough.